How to Publish a Short Story: Write Your First and Second Drafts

 PRACTICE

 When you’re finished, come back here and tell me how much you wrote.
 How do you feel?
-Was it a hard writing day or did your pen fly across the page?
+Was it a hard writing day, or did your pen fly across the page?
 (Remember: Don’t post your story in the comments!
-You can share it in our Becoming Writer community instead.)
+You can share it in our Pro Practice Workshop instead.)

 Don’t forget to jump in the comments and offer some encouragement to your fellow writers!